 No withdrawal will be official until the student receives an acknowledgement from the Registrar's Office.
 Any withdrawal after the ADD/DROP period is subject to financial implications.

 AUDIT (AU)

 The student who audits attends a course without expecting credit or formal recognition.
-The campus dean and the instructor must grant permission and regular tuition must be paid.
+The campus dean and the instructor must grant permission for the student to audit the course.

 TRANSFERRED CREDIT (TC)